Undergraduate Research Opportunities Program

 Who is eligible to apply?

-An application from any faculty mentor of full-time undergraduate students at any Louisiana colleges and universities are eligible.
+An application from any faculty mentor of full-time undergraduate students at any Louisiana college or university is eligible.
 UROP projects usually require some science background.
 For this reason, junior- and senior-level students may be better prepared to conduct research projects.
-An application from any student who has the support of a faculty mentor will be considered.

 What kinds of projects are funded?